cavi-au/consent-observatory.eu/README.md

 * create a directory for the pm2 scripts `mkdir -p /apps/run-scripts/consent-observatory.eu`
 * copy the pm2 scripts and make them executable `cp /apps/consent-observatory.eu/server-scripts/pm2/* /apps/run-scripts/consent-observatory.eu/`
 * make the scripts executable `cd /apps/run-scripts/consent-observatory.eu && chmod ug+x start.sh stop.sh build.sh deploy.sh`
+* create data dirs e.g. `mkdir -p /apps/consent-obs-data/rules && -p /apps/consent-obs-data/jobs`
 * edit the `env.sh` file and add the missing values (and change paths if required)
+* add one or more rulesets to the rules dir created above see below documentation for how to create a ruleset
 * build the project `/apps/run-scripts/consent-observatory.eu/build.sh`

 #### Puppeteer Dependencies and Sandbox